HahehaLing/HahehaLing/README.md

 ### <div align="center">Welcome to my Github!
 I'm Eric (Yue) Ling, a current Data Science master's student at UC Berkeley. </div>

-During my biomedical engineering honors undergraduate at Simon Fraser University, I was designed a 15 minutes and resuable cytokine-detecting biosensor – drastically improving on the conventional assay kits that take more than 180 minutes and are single-use.
+During my biomedical engineering honors undergraduate at Simon Fraser University, I designed a 15 minutes and resuable cytokine-detecting biosensor – drastically improving on the conventional, single-use assay kits that take more than 180 minutes for detection.

 - 🩺 I’m currently working on EczemaStop, a volunteer project, where I collaborate with local doctors to use statistics to outline the lower quality of life faced by Eczema patients.